miladjahandideh/miladjahandideh.github.io/README.md

 -   Deploy, operate, and optimize multiple Kubernetes clusters
 -   Manage dozens of microservices on Kubernetes using Helm charts, ensuring efficient rollouts and lifecycle management
 -   Led a VPC project connecting three OpenStack clusters using VXLAN overlays and BGP EVPN routing, leveraging OVN and Open vSwitch to deliver unified networking and secure inter-cluster communication.
-### Reactivesearch.io — Site Reliability Engineer

-Dec 2022 - Apr 2023 | Remote

--   Worked as a freelance contributor on a Golang codebase integrated with Ansible to provision Elasticsearch and OpenSearch clusters on AWS and GCP cloud environments.
--   Implemented CI/CD pipelines using GitHub Actions.
 ### Mahsan.co — Linux System Administrator

 Dec 2018 - Nov 2020 | On-site